jswoboda/SimISR/news/V2RELEASE.rst

 **Added:**

-* New radars added to existing_radars
+* New radars added to existing_radars.
+* New ways of saving metadata, using digital metadata.

 **Changed:**

 * All data is output via Digital RF.
+* Logging is now done through direct files.

 **Deprecated:**

+* <news item>

+**Removed:**

 * Processing code has moved to different repository.

-**Removed:**

-* <news item>

 **Fixed:**